ChipCE/debian-ntp-setup-tool/README.md

 # debian-ntp-setup-tool
-auto script to setup local ntp client-server
+Auto script to setup debian to sync to local ntp server using ntpd